flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 The eutopia that functional-programmers strive for is "If my program compiles, it's probably correct" - I refer to this as "leaning on the type system".
 Does that mean functional programmers don't write tests?
 Of course not.
 But I'd argue they write _fewer_ tests - as an object-oriented programmer many of your tests will fall into the category of
 * Ensure all edge-cases are handled &
-* Ensure the system prevents some invalid state (e.g. "an order can't be out for delivery if it's waiting on an item to arrive in the warehouse")
+* Ensure invalid states are prevented (e.g. "an order can't be out for delivery if it's waiting on an item to arrive in the warehouse")

 The idea is that we get the compiler to do the work for us (ensuring edge cases are handled & invalid states are prevented) so that we don't have to do it in our application code.
-If we don't have to write code to prevent these problems, then it's less important to write tests showing that the problems have been prevented.
+If we don't have to write code to prevent these problems, then it's less important to write _tests_ showing that the problems have been prevented.

 As a massive simplification, we want the compiler to prevent our program from compiling if
 * It has failed to deal with an edge-case